 Artificial Evolution (in French, Évolution Artificielle) is an association under French law.
 It was created in 1995 by Evelyne Lutton and Marc Schoenauer, who chaired it until 2003.
-Pierre Collet succeeded from 2003 to 2008.
-The association is now chaired by Nicolas Monmarché.
+Pierre Collet succeeded from 2003 to 2008, and then Nicolas Monmarché from 2008 to 2018.
+The association is now chaired by Pierrick Legrand.

 Originally, its aim was to "formalize" the French community, who started to meet regularly, in particular around the first French conference on the subject: EA'94.
 Since 1995, the Artificial Evolution association organizes the EA conference series (which takes place every other year).
 Following the first edition, the best papers form EA'94 (Toulouse) and EA'95 (Brest) have been grouped in volume 1063 of Lecture Notes in Computer Science (Springer).
 Then, the association organized EA'97 in Nîmes (LNCS 1363), EA'99 in Dunkerque (LNCS 1829).
 In 2001, at Le Creusot (EA'01), the conference became international, with more than 60% of papers coming from foreign researchers, and with an international program committee (LNCS 2310).
 In 2003, EA'03 took place in Marseille (LNCS 2936), then EA'05 in Lille (LNCS 3871), EA’07 in Tours (LNCS 4926), EA’09 in Strasbourg (LNCS 5975), EA’11 in Angers (LNCS 7401), EA’13 in Bordeaux (LNCS 8752), and finally the last edition took place in Lyon (EA'15, LNCS 9554).
 The next edition will take place in Paris in 2017 (EA'17).